I Bought an Inflatable Family Pool for Summer and I’m Not Even Sorry

 That said, it has been pretty chilly this month so we’ve only been in twice (both times freezing but still fun).

-Like I said, our pool came with a filter pump and one filter.
+Like I said, our pool had a filter pump and one filter.
 It’s recommended that you change the filter approximately every 2 weeks so it’s not a bad idea to keep a couple refills on hand.

-If you go with a smaller pool, you won’t need a filter but then you face the issue of emptying and refilling the water over and over.
+If you go with a smaller pool, you won’t need a filter, but then you’ll have to empty and refill the water repeatedly.

 I wanted to do that as little as possible.